 Decrease in insolvencies expected to end in 2019

-After six years of increases, Irish business insolvencies finally started to decline in 2013, and in 2017 business failures decreased 15%.
-However, this positive trend is expected to slow down in 2018, forecast to see a decrease of 2%.
+After six years of increases, Irish business insolvencies have, since 2013, recorded annual declines, decreasing 13% in 2018.
+However, this positive trend is expected to end in 2019, with insolvencies forecast to increase slightly.

 The Brexit decision casts its shadow

 The Irish economy grew robustly in 2018, based on export growth and solid domestic demand.
 In 2019 and 2020 GDP expansion is expected to slow down as export growth decelerates.
 Domestic demand is forecast to remain robust, driven by rising employment and wage growth.
 The housing market will remain buoyant, with construction activity increasing further.
 Inflation is expected to increase to about 2% in 2019, mainly driven by wage growth.

 Due to past fiscal austerity, the budget deficit has diminished and public debt, while still high, has decreased.

 Economic prospects are more uncertain than in the past.
 As the UK market accounts for about 15% of Irish goods and 20% of services exports, a potential economic downturn in the UK and the outcome of the on-going EU-UK negotiations (towards a “soft leave” or “hard leave”) could affect Ireland´s economic performance.

 Another issue is the high indebtedness of some households and businesses, which makes them vulnerable to any future interest increases by the European Central Bank.